 The Dacian Fortresses of the Orăștie Mountains are the oldest of the six cultural UNESCO World Heritage Sites in Romania.
 They date from the 1st century BC to the 1st century AD.
-Built by the Dacians to protect them against the growing power of Rome, these six defensive structures feature an extraordinary mix of religious and military architectural styles, both from the late Iron Age and the Classical world.
+Built by the Dacians to protect them against Rome’s growing power, these six defensive structures feature an extraordinary mix of religious and military architectural styles, both from the late Iron Age and the Classical world.

-Although the Romans did conquer them in the 2nd century, they were the very heart of the Dacian Kingdom for many decades.
-Now wonderfully well-preserved, all six sites offer a unique insight into the innovative and resilient nature of this ancient civilization.
+Although the Romans did conquer them in the 2nd century, they were the Dacian Kingdom’s very heart for many decades.
+Now wonderfully well-preserved, all six sites offer a unique insight into this ancient civilization’s innovative and resilient nature.

 The six Dacian Fortresses of the Orăștie Mountains lie pretty close to one another in the mountainous region of southwest-central Romania.
 These are the six individual sites: